neckcen/femto-plugin/redirect/README.md

     Redirect: http://domain.tld/
     */

-The `redirect-permanent` header can be used to ask browsers to cache the redirection (defaults to no).
+The `redirect-permanent` flag can be used to ask browsers to cache the redirection.

     /*
     Redirect: http://domain.tld/
-    Redirect-permanent: yes
+    Flags: no-markdown,redirect-permanent
     */

 `%base_url%` can be used in the target.